 “It’s so simple to go to Home Depot, buy fertilizer, apply it every six weeks, and water it,” says Mitch Kalamian, a landscape designer in Huntington Beach, Calif.
 “It will green up.”

-Add Colorful Planting Beds
+#4 Colorful Planting Beds

 Flower beds add color and help enliven otherwise plain areas, such as along driveways and the edges of walkways.
 In general, annual flowers are a bit cheaper but must be replaced every year.
-Perennials cost a bit more but come back annually and usually get larger or spread with each growing season.
+Perennials cost a bit more but come back annually and usually grow or spread with each growing season.

 If you’re not sure what to plant, inquire at your local garden center.
 Often, they’ll have a display of bedding plants chosen for their adaptability to your area.
 Also, they‘ll be inexpensive because they’re in season, says Peter Mezitt, president of Weston Nurseries in Hopkinton, Mass.
 Try pansies in the summer, and asters and mums in the fall to add vibrant color.
 “That’s what we do around the entrance to our garden center,” Mezitt says.